Outreach-Organization/learn_ioat/README.md

 ### Arduino Setup

 1. Install Arduino IDE from https://www.arduino.cc/en/software.
-2. Obtain a water pump and soil moisture sensor that are Arduino compatible.
+2. Obtain a water pump, channel relay, and soil moisture sensor that are Arduino compatible.
 3. Use Arduino IDE to upload the provided code (.ino file) to your Arduino device.

 ### Mosquitto Broker Installation